ammarinjtk/Neural-Relation-Extraction/README.md

 ## Running the system

-To reproduce results from the paper, you should run the following command (it will take 3-4 hours to run on K80 GPU, as it iteratively trains the model for many times).
+To reproduce results from the paper, you should run the following command (it will take 3-4 hours to run on K80 GPU, as it iteratively trains the model for many times):

 ```
 python main.py